 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 The breastfeeding vs formula-feeding debate is a contentious one.
 And while the discussion wasn’t always considered a hot-button issue, the consensus on what was best varied throughout much of the 20th century.

-In the United States, a number of factors often influenced the trend of each decade, from medical recommendations to how formula was marketed to the general public.
+In the United States, a number of factors often influenced the trend of each decade, from

 Today, however, the discussion around breastfeeding includes not only what’s best for baby, but also what’s best for the parent.